AmericanCouncils/fiendish-bundle/README.md

 To stop a daemon process, delete the Process from the table and send another sync request.
 Supervisor's state will be updated, and your daemon process will recieve a SIGTERM.

+## Debugging

+Supervisor will keep track of everything printed out by your daemons, so your best bet for figuring out problems with your daemons crashing is to use the Supervisor console:

+    $ sudo supervisorctl
+    > status
+    foobar_master              RUNNING    pid 8263, uptime 1:35:03
+    foobar:useless_thing.37    FATAL
+    > tail foobar:useless_thing.37
+    FOO fries and a shake!
+    BAR fries and a shake!
+    FOO fries and a shake!
+    BAR fries and a shake!
+    ...
+(All print output and PHP error output ends up here) ...